tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 # Serial Communication

-* Sending and recv-ing commands is done over through the USB serial port (/dev/ttyUSB0)
+* Sending and recv-ing commands is done over through the USB serial port (/dev/ttyACM0 for skr mini E3 V3.0)
 * Commands are send in ascii delimited by a new line char
 * The command protocal is [G-code](../marlin/Marlin_Docs/_gcode/)
 * All commands, if properly recv-ed by the printer, are ACK-ed with a response "ok"